cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 #### Certificates

-A *certificate* attends that a quorum of votes where cast during a round for the same block.
+A *certificate* attests that a quorum of votes for the same block were cast during a round.

 ```agda
 record Certificate : Set where